Protecting the Antarctic Environment

 In the UK, the penalty for infringement of these rules can be up to two years imprisonment, a fine, or both, anyone found guilty may be banned from travelling to Antarctica in the future.

-Other signatory nations of the Antarctic Treaty will have similar regulations in place.
+Other signatory nations of the Antarctic Treaty have similar regulations in place, the rules come from the internationally agreed Antarctic Treaty and not from the laws of individual countries.
 Should individuals from those countries not abide by these rules, they will face arrest and the consequences of the law in their home country on their return.

 Here's and example of what can go wrong if you don't follow the procedures - this led to a $50,000 fine in the Norwegian courts.

-Should someone belonging to a country that is not a Treaty signatory commit any offence against the Antarctic Treaty, he or she could be prosecuted according to the laws of the country that has claim to that sector of Antarctica where the offence was committed.
+If someone belonging to a country that is not a Treaty signatory commits any offence against the Antarctic Treaty, he or she could be prosecuted according to the laws of the country that has claim to that sector of Antarctica where the offence was committed.

 Examples of how these regulations are put into practice